How to earn money from walking

 Be a leaflet distributor

-junk leaflets through letter boxes isn’t going to win you any friends, but it can keep you fit and in the green.
-There’s no shortage of companies that will pay for your services: try Gumtree for local leads or simply pop into local stores to ask managers.
+junkleaflets through letter boxes isn't going to win you any friends, but it can keep you fit and in the green.
+There's no shortage of companies that will pay for your services: try Gumtree for local leads or simply pop into local stores to ask managers.

-- It doesn’t matter how skint you think you are: if you earn more than the personal allowance (currently £11k/year not including your Student Loan), HRMC gets a cut!
-Find out how tax works in 5 mins flat.
+- It doesn’t matter how skint you think you are: if you earn more than the personal allowance (currently £11,850/year not including your Student Loan), HRMC gets a cut!
+Find out how tax works in five mins flat.

 - If you register as self employed (it’s easy – do it here), you can use legitimate business costs, including a DBS check, insurance, advertising or web hosting, to reduce the amount of tax you owe.
 Keep detailed records, receipts and paperwork!

 - That said, don’t pile cash into your business unless it's essential and you're sure it's a goer.
 Make use of free advertising online (social media) or barter for swaps before cracking open your wallet.